-Baylor University, the Big 12 Conference and the NCAA have learned to rely on Rogers.
-He is Baylor's Faculty Athletics Representative to the NCAA and the Big 12.
+For 13 years he was Baylor's Faculty Athletics Representative to the NCAA and the Big 12.
 He also served as Big 12 Conference Representative on the NCAA Division I Academic/Eligibility/Compliance Cabinet and chair of the Agents and Amateurism Subcommittee (2005-2008).
 In 2008, the NCAA Board of Directors appointed him chair of the newly created Division I Amateurism Cabinet.
-Having completed a three year term as chair, he continues as a member of the cabinet through 2014.
-He also was a member of the Division I Communication and Coordination Committee for three years, which helps coordinate consideration of issues and legislative concepts within the governance structure.
+He also was a member of the Division I Communication and Coordination Committee for three years, which helped coordinate consideration of issues and legislative concepts within the governance structure.

-"I am very comfortable with my role as Faculty Athletics Representative and being an active participant in the NCAA Governance Structure," Rogers said.
+"I am very comfortable with my service to the University relating to athletics,” Rogers said.
 "As the son of a former head coach, a former student-athlete, a lawyer and a mediator, I speak all of the languages and bring a number of perspectives to the table.
 Also, it is important to give something back.
 Participation in athletics paid my way through college."

 Rogers frequently writes and speaks on sports law topics.
 Recently, he was a panelist at the NAAC, NACDA, FARA and NCAA Conventions.
 Very recently, he served as a panelist at the Big 12 Summer Rules Workshop and the NAAC Convention.
 He has appeared on ESPN's E:60 and has been interviewed by Sports Illustrated, ESPN College Sports and other leading sports periodicals as well as The Chronicle of Higher Education and USA Today.
 He was quoted in Dave Campbell’s 2014 Texas Football.
 His scholarly work involving athletics includes publications "The Uniform Athlete Agent Act Fails to Fully Protect the College Athlete Who Exhausts His Eligibility Before Turning Professional" in Virginia Sports and Entertainment Law Journal 63 (2002), "Investigations-Act Before the Wolves Howl" in NCAA News (Oct.
 23, 2006) and with co-author Rory Ryan, also a Baylor Law professor, "Navigating the Bylaw Maze in NCAA Major Infractions Cases in 37 Seton Hall Law Review 749 (2007).
 He received an award from the National Football Foundation in 2013 for his commitment to the ideals of the scholar-athlete and the leadership building qualities of intercollegiate football.